Pray Anything

 "Pray Anything" is the tenth episode of the fourteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 9, 2003.
+The episode was written by Sam O'Neal and Neal Boushell and was directed by Mike Frank Polcino.

 In the episode, Homer sues the church and ends up receiving the deed to own it.
 Under his ownership, the church becomes a hangout for townspeople.
+Filmmaker Ken Burns and basketball player Lisa Leslie appeared as themselves.
+The episode received mixed reviews.